Hans Luther: Further career

 Luther was elected to the supervisory board of the Reichsbahn in the summer of 1926.
-At the end of 1928 he left, to make room for a representative of the Free State of Prussia.
+At the end of 1928, he left to make room for a representative of the Free State of Prussia.
 In March 1929, he became a member of the board of directors of the Gemeinschaftsgruppe deutscher Hypothekenbanken (association of German mortgage banks).
 He also joined the DVP.
-In 1928/29, Luther was also active in the Bund zur Erneuerung des Reiches and became its founding president in January 1928.
+In 1928–1929, Luther was also active in the Bund zur Erneuerung des Reiches and became its founding president in January 1928.
 The institution worked on a reform of the federal structure of the Reich, notably the problem of the dominant position of Prussia compared to the other Länder.

 On 11 March 1930, Luther was appointed as Hjalmar Schacht's successor as president of the Reichsbank.
 To ensure his independence, he gave up all other offices and also left the DVP.
 Luther supported Heinrich Brüning's deflation policy out of loyalty and conviction.
-During the crisis in German banking in June/July 1931, he stretched the envelope—both legally and in terms of the Reichsbank's financial means—to help the banks repay the short-term loans called in by foreign creditors.
-Criticism by the banks including the demand for his resignation were without foundation and served mainly to hide the banks' responsibility for their own situation.
-On the evening of April 9, 1932 Hans Luther was shot at on the platform of the Potsdam station.
-He was injured at the shoulder.
-The assailants had written a letter before in which they criticized Luther's monetary policy.
+During the crisis in German banking in June/July 1931, he stretched the envelope — both legally and in terms of the Reichsbank's financial means — to help the banks repay the short-term loans called in by foreign creditors.
+Criticism by the banks, including the demand for his resignation, was without foundation and served mainly to hide the banks' responsibility for their own situation.
+On the evening of 9 April 1932, Hans Luther was shot at on the platform of the Potsdam station.
+He was injured in the shoulder.
+The assailants had written a letter before in which they criticised Luther's monetary policy.